Tommaso-Mazzucco95/R_Project_NBA./README.md

 2. Data cleaning - focusing on specific words that filter out unnecessary topics ("stopwords")
 3. Organizing the data through matrixes to create plots later on
 4. Creating Plots (word cloud, most frequent words, sentiment analysis)

+Here you can find an hyperlink that takes you to the video presentation I did to pitch my findings and explain how I performed data analysis